 Infertility can be a frustrating and upsetting condition for many women who wish to be parents.
 The skilled team of OB/GYNs at South Sound Women’s Center in Olympia, Washington, help women struggling with infertility by offering a variety of treatments, including fertility drug management and intrauterine insemination (IUI).
-If you’re having a hard time getting pregnant, call South Sound Women’s Center or book an appointment online for a fertility evaluation.
+If you’re having a hard time getting pregnant, call South Sound Women’s Center to book an appointment for a fertility evaluation.

 Infertility may be related to you, your partner, or both.
 Irregular or complete lack of ovulation is the most common cause of infertility in women, while abnormalities in the testes that affect the production or function of sperm are the most common cause in men.

 The team at South Sound Women’s Center checks infertile couples during fertility evaluations for problems that may cause difficulty getting pregnant.

 You may want to consider scheduling a fertility evaluation at South Sound Women’s Center if any of the following apply to you:

 First, your doctor at South Sound Women’s Center performs a physical exam and carefully reviews your medical history.
 They may ask questions about your menstrual period, pelvic pain, vaginal discharge, or abnormal bleeding.